Time-varying Graph Learning Under Structured Temporal Priors: Numerical Experiments

 Figure \ref{fig-mode1-performance} shows the performance of different data size $N$ of each time slots.
 We can observe that SGL reaches the worst performance since no temporal priors are exploited.
 The performance of TVGL-Tikhonov and TVGL-Homogeneity is inferior to ours due to that their chain structures fail to characterize the real temporal structure depicted in Fig.\ref{fig-mode1-performance}.
-On the contrary, our framework is able to describe the non chain structure easily thanks to the strong representation ability of temporal graph.
+On the contrary, our framework is able to describe the unchained structure easily thanks to the strong representation ability of temporal graph.
 Therefore, our method is superior to other models when faced with intricate temporal structures.

-The impact of scaling weight parameter $\eta$ is displayed in Fig.\ref{fig:eta}.
-We can regard $\eta$ as a trade-off between using information from data and temporal priors when optimizing \eqref{TSGL-basic formulation}.
-As the increase of $\eta$, the prior information of temporal structure is added to our model, resulting in improvement of performance.
-There exist an $\eta$ making our algorithm obtain the best performance.
-After that, the performance starts to decline and finally reaches a plateau.
-This is caused by the fact that too much weight is put on the second term of \eqref{TSGL-basic formulation} when $\eta$ is larger than a specific value, which forces graphs of all time slots to be the same \cite{hallac2015network}.
-This consensus graph will not change any more with the continued growth of $\eta$.
-As such, the performance of our algorithm stay unchanged when $\eta$ is too large.

-Figure \ref{fig:running time} depicts the scalability of our algorithm.
-We fix $d=100$ and apply our method on chain temporal structure problems defined in \cite{yamada2019time}.
+We also compare the efficiency of our algorithm with that of classical centralized algorithm in \cite{yamada2019time}.
+We fix $d=100$ and apply our method to chain temporal structure problems defined in \cite{yamada2019time}.
 This is feasible since chain structure is a special case of our framework.
-We compare our algorithm with TVGL-homogeneity and implement our algorithm in a distributed way.
+We implement our algorithm in a distributed way.
 Our code is run on different cores of a single machine and 25 cores are used.
-As Fig.\ref{fig:running time} shows, the running time of TVGL-homogeneity is significantly greater than ours.
-There is a significant increase for our algorithm when $T=30$.
-This is caused by that the number of cores used is 25 and additional waiting time is required when $T>25$.
+The results of two algorithms are listed in Table \ref{table-running time}.
+We take logarithm ($\log_{10}$) on the results for ease of presentation.
+As shown in Table \ref{table-running time}, the running time of TVGL-homogeneity is significantly greater than ours especially when $T$ is large.
+The runtime of our algorithm increases slowly with $T$ thanks to the distributed feature.
+A great increase occurs in our algorithm when $T=30$, which is caused by that the number of used cores is 25 and additional waiting time is required when $T>25$.